 Students should check with the Registrar’s Office to see if the correct “Mailing” address is listed for them.
 The Registrar’s Office maintains a “Mailing” and a “Permanent” address for each student.
-Bills and mid-term grades are sent to the mailing address.
 The permanent address is a “home base” type of address, if the student moves frequently.
 In most instances, mailing and permanent address are the same.
 If you have recently moved, please contact the Registrar’s Office to change your address and phone number.

 What do I do if I am getting notices to pay back my student loans and I am still enrolled?

 You should come to the Registrar’s Office and ask to have an enrollment verification sent to your lending agency.
 You will be asked to complete a Verification Form.
 If you have received a deferment form from the agency, complete the form, sign it and bring it to the Registrar’s Office.
 If you do not have a form, you may request a verification letter from the Registrar’s Office.
 You must know the complete address of the lending agency.
 Enrollment verification can also be processed and sent for insurance or employment purposes via this same process.

 Mount Aloysius College offers a variety of online courses through the College Consortium, a cooperative arrangement between accredited colleges and universities that share online course offerings.
 The varying sessions within multiple terms reflect the College’s commitment to ensuring students have access to the courses they need to complete their degree.
 The consortium courses also provide students with the opportunity to get ahead in coursework or to repeat a course to improve their grade point average.
 A course completed through this arrangement will impact your grade-point average.